7 Essential Tips for Finding the Best SBA Protection Law Group

-Typically, a written notice is sent to your last known address.
+Typically, a written notice is sent to your last known address on file with the federal creditor agency.
 The notice provides information as to the amount claimed, the federal creditor agency demanding restitution and an opportunity for you to submit a formal "Request for Hearing."
 These are very important rights which you should not simply ignore or take lightly.
 Because, if you fail to adequately respond to the notice by defending the allegations on the merits or miss the deadline to submit the Request for Hearing, an AWG order will be issued against your paycheck.
 As a result, it is much more difficult to petition for a release or reduction of an AWG order against your paychecks as opposed to defending against it before one is issued.

 Generally, there are three (3) grounds or defenses available for you to assert in an AWG Hearing.
 You can challenge the existence or legal enforceability of the debt based on applicable federal or state law, dispute the amount of the debt (including the administrative fees and costs) and/or prove that the AWG order to be issued will cause you severe financial hardship.